Alchemy Branding Studio

 What is an AI file?

-If you’re a marketing manager or CEO, you won’t necessarily need to be able to open this file yourself.
-If you’re working with designers, printers in the future, those are the files they’ll need to reproduce or create and marketing materials for the brand.
+If you're a marketing manager or CEO, you won't necessarily need to be able to open this file yourself.
+If you're working with designers or printers in the future, those are the files they'll need to reproduce or create marketing materials for the brand.

 What is an EPS file?

-Similarly to AI files, it is used primarily as a vector format.
-Which as we touched on, means the resolution stays high (not blurry), even when stretched or blown up to larger scales.
+Similar to AI files, EPS is used primarily as a vector format, which, as we touched on, means the resolution stays high (not blurry) even when stretched or blown up to larger scales.

-For example, it can work well on a business card but can be blown up to a massive roadside billboard and still look epic.
+For example, it will work well on a business card but can be blown up to appear on a massive roadside billboard and still look epic.

 What is a PDF file?

-It means that these file types can be shared and opened easily, and reliably on any machine, anywhere.
+It means that these file types can be shared and opened easily and reliably on any machine, anywhere.
+Pretty snazzy, right?

-In the context of Logos and even your Brand Guidelines, a PDF is a format used to display documents and graphics correctly no matter the device, application, operating system or web browser.
+In the context of logos and brand guidelines, a PDF is a format used to display documents and graphics correctly, no matter the device, application, operating system or web browser.

-So this will come in handy when you need to send your brand guidelines to a colleague somewhere else in the world, to printers, designers or anyone who is having anything to do with re-creating your brand for other materials.
+So this will come in handy when you need to send your brand guidelines to a colleague somewhere else in the world, to printers, designers or anyone who has anything to do with re-creating your brand for other materials.

 Ah, the humble jpg.
 You've probably seen these file formats knockin' around quite a bit.
 It might even be your go-to file type because you can open it easily.